 /orbitSlack command.
 To learn more about the Orbit Slack App, head to this page.

-Initially, Orbit will import the last 12 months of activity.
+Initially, Orbit will import the last 12 months of activity with a limit of up to 100,000 activities.
 If you'd like more history, just let us know.

 Is your Slack workspace on the Slack Free Plan

 Please note that Slack only preserves the 10,000 most recent messages in your workspace and removes anything earlier from its storage.
 The first-time historical import is limited by what is available, and anything after that 10,000 message mark will not be available to import.

 First, head to the Integrations section of your Workspace Settings page.
 If you've already connected the Orbit GitHub, Twitter, or Discourse integrations, you'll see them there.

 To get started, click "Slack" in the Plug & Play Integrations section.

 A modal similar to the one below will pop up.
 Click on Connect Slack to start the authorization process.